FrankC01/pysui/doc/source/graphql_prog_txn.rst

 General conversions in new argument processor
 ---------------------------------------------
-When a transaction command is created it's arguments are validated and transformed based on the types that are defined on the Sui programs function.
+When a transaction command is created it's arguments are validated and transformed based on the types that are defined by either commands (i.e. split_coins) or the `move_call` programs function arguments.

 Scalars
 +++++++